 Recording the Heritage

 These more recent minority ethnic and religious groups are under-represented in our local history, and this is something HLHS is keen to correct.
 We took the initiative in proposing a Kirklees Heritage Forum, which has conducted an extensive audit of what to date has been done in this area.
-The results of this audit are available as a PDF.
+The results of this audit are available as a PDF (last updated in July 2019).
 Further research and writing will be encouraged, in association with the University’s Centre for Visual & Oral History Research (CVOHR).
 The Society itself is now regularly featuring talks and articles on the migrant communities in our talks programme and annual Journal.

 But much of the history of these communities remains unrecorded.
 Memories are fading and written and visual records are disappearing.
 There are so many topics which could be investigated, so many documents and photographs which should be saved!
 What have been the experiences of South Asian, East European and African-Caribbean communities in the fields of education, employment, sport, music?
 Have the histories of the establishment of churches, temples mosques, accounts of the celebration of Irish, Caribbean, Muslim festivals, been written?
 How and when did Asian and African-Caribbean shops, restaurants and cultural centres come to be established?
 What contribution have these communities made to the musical, artistic and literary achievements of Kirklees?

 Anyone interested in supporting the objectives of the Forum please contact Bill Roberts at <bill [at] roberts04.plus.com> We’ll be delighted to hear from you!